Skip to Content

 4. Spices

-Following my theme of simple slow cooker meals I use a curry spice mix.
+Following my theme of simple slow cooker meals, I use a curry spice mix.
 Which one I use depends on what type of slow cooker curry we fancy on the day.
-I have a chicken tikka mix, korma as well as a medium and hot curry powder mix.
+I have a chicken tikka mix and korma as well as a medium and hot curry powder mix.

 5. Stock

-You really don’t need a lot of extra liquid as the chicken will release plenty as it slow cooks.
-If you add too much you might end up with a watery curry.
+You don’t need much extra liquid as the chicken will release plenty as it slowly cooks.
+If you add too much, you might end up with a watery curry.

 Remember too, the more chicken you have in your slow cooker, the more liquid will be released.